-Follow these simple steps to get your Vectra DA test:
+Follow these simple steps to get your Vectra test:

-Step 1: Your doctor orders a Vectra DA test for you.
+Step 1: Your doctor orders a Vectra test for you.

 Step 2: One tube of blood is collected at your doctor’s office, a local lab, or your home by a certified professional.
 Talk to your doctor about having it drawn at the same time as your other lab tests.

-Step 3: Your blood sample is sent to our lab to conduct the Vectra DA test.
+Step 3: Your blood sample is sent to our lab to conduct the Vectra test.

-Step 4: Your doctor receives your Vectra DA test report in approximately 5-7 calendar days.
+Step 4: Your doctor receives your Vectra test report in approximately 5-7 calendar days.

 Your doctor may ask you to have your blood drawn for the test a couple of weeks before your visit so you can discuss the results together.

-If you would like more information about Vectra DA or are concerned about paying for the Vectra DA test, please call 1-877-RHEUMDX (1-877-743-8639) to find out what financial assistance is available to you.
+If you would like more information about Vectra or are concerned about paying for the Vectra test, please call 1-877-RHEUMDX (1-877-743-8639) to find out what financial assistance is available to you.

 Your insurance company cannot tell you how much you will owe for the test, because they do not know whether you qualify for financial assistance.

-Work with your doctor to schedule your Vectra DA test.
+Work with your doctor to schedule your Vectra test.

-Schedule a follow-up appointment with your doctor to discuss your Vectra DA score.
+Schedule a follow-up appointment with your doctor to discuss your Vectra score.